parkerf23/A03/README.md

 - **GIT**: is a software for tracking changes in any set of files, usually used for coordinating work among programmers collaboratively developing source code during software development.

-- **GitHub**: is a distributed version-control platform where users can collaborate on or adopt opn source code projects, fork code, share ideas and so much more.
+- **GitHub**: is an online platform where users can communicate and connect on or adapt open source code projects and share ideas.

 - **Merge**: is a command that grabs a newly committed push and has it absorb the old repository creating a new updated one.

-- **Merge Conflict**: this Git command is used sole job is to combine separate branches and resolve any conflicting edits
+- **Merge Conflict**: is used to connect detached branches and correct any conflicting changes.
+-

 - **Push**: a command that takes the newly commited repository and sends it to another platform like GitHub where it will be displayed